 Additional sources of CP-violation are required to account for the observed imbalance between matter and anti-matter in our universe, as the CP-violation within the currently known Standard Model of particle physics is far too weak to do so.
 Many of the proposed models of physics beyond the Standard Model, such as supersymmetry (SUSY), theories with multiple Higgs bosons, and left-right symmetric models, naturally include such additional sources of CP-violation that could account for the cosmic matter/antimatter asymmetry.
 These CP-violating interactions also generically lead to predictions for particle electric dipole moments at, or tantalizingly close to, the current level of experimental sensitivity.
 EDM measurements thus provide demanding tests of physics beyond the Standard Model, and important constraints on the models of new physics required to explain the matter/antimatter asymmetry of the universe.

 In collaboration with researchers from the University of Michigan, Simon Fraser University, and TRIUMF, we are currently exploring a program to search for electric dipole moments in odd-mass isotopes of the radioactive noble gas radon (Rn).
-A particular deformation of the nucleus of certain Rn isotopes, known as octupole deformation, is predicted to enhance the sensitivity of these isotopes to an underlying CP-odd interaction by 2-3 orders of magnitude.
-Large quantities of the neutron-rich Rn isotopes of interest, 221,223Rn, will soon become available from the new actinide production targets at the ISAC facility, making these Rn isotopes a potentially attractive systems for a high-precision EDM search program.
+A particular deformation of the nucleus known as octupole deformation, is predicted to enhance the sensitivity of these isotopes to an underlying CP-odd interaction by 2-3 orders of magnitude.
+Large quantities of the neutron-rich Rn isotopes of interest, 221,223Rn, will become available from new actinide production targets at the ISAC facility, making these Rn isotopes a potentially attractive systems for a high-precision EDM search program.

-Our group at the University of Guelph leads the nuclear structure measurements for these odd-A Rn isotopes with the 8pi Spectrometer at ISAC-I that will establish their octupole deformation properties and candidacy for a high-precision EDM search program at ISAC.
+Our group at the University of Guelph leads the nuclear structure measurements for these odd-A Rn isotopes with the GRIFFIN Spectrometer at ISAC-I that will establish their octupole deformation properties and candidacy for a high-precision EDM search program at ISAC.